iden3/ffjavascript/README.md

 ## License

-ffwasm is part of the iden3 project copyright 2020 0KIMS association and published with GPL-3 license.
+ffjavascript is part of the iden3 project copyright 2020 0KIMS association and published with GPL-3 license.
 Please check the COPYING file for more details.